L17L/TreeAI-Labelling-Error/README.md

 This project serves as a reproducible demonstration of the labeling issues.
 Researchers and dataset providers can use this tool to verify the findings and correct the underlying data.

-## Future Work

-The discovery of these mislabeling issues suggests a need for a comprehensive audit of the entire dataset.
-While dead trees were chosen initially because they are visually distinctive and easy to verify without expert knowledge, future work should include:

-1. Systematic review of other species labels with domain experts
-2. Statistical analysis of labeling consistency across the dataset
-3. Development of automated methods to detect potential mislabeling